 When does Apple usually hold events?

-Apple generally holds a number of events in the year, one in the spring, one in the summer, one in September and one in October.
+In a normal year, Apple generally holds a number of events: one in the spring, one in the summer, one in September and one in October.
 Some years there will be no spring event and other years Apple will skip the October event, like it did in 2019.
-Obviously 2020 is a little different to usual, but normally we'd expect a line up something like this:
+Obviously 2020 was a little different to usual, and 2021 may also be, but normally we'd expect a line up something like this:

 - March, or spring (education and creativity themes, often includes iPads)